Family Stories

 The main part of this set of buildings is the Olde Kings Head, a former coaching inn on Chigwell's High Road opposite the church.
 It is grade II* listed and probably dates from the 17th century, although some sources give a very specific date of 1547.
 Closer to the camera are the grade II listed King's Head Cottages built in the 18th century.
 The inn is said to have been the model for the Maypole in Charles Dickens' novel Barnaby Rudge.

-Henry Bradley and Mary Thompson had at least eight children:
+Henry Bradley and Mary Thompson added at least nine children:

 2. Sarah Anne Bradley bap.
 29 Apr 1816 at St Mary the Virgin, Woodford